Soli Deo gloria

 "Ferb!"
 Phineas said as he stood up, "I know what we're going to do today!"

-There was a knock on the door and Phineas said to Ferb, "Well, after I get the door, of course," and he went and opened the door to reveal Isabella, wearing a yellow sleeveless dress and a sun hat with a white ribbon tied around it.
-In her hand was a fan she was using to fan herself with.
-At her feet was her hyperactive dog, Pinky, who was buzzing excitedly.
+There was a knock on the door and Phineas said to Ferb, "Well, after I get the door, of course," and he opened the door to reveal Isabella.
+She wore a yellow sleeveless dress and a sun hat with a white ribbon tied around it.
+In her hand was a hand fan.
+At her feet was her hyperactive dog, Pinky, buzzing excitedly.

 "Ferb and I decided that since it was really warm today—"